Xunnamius/black-flag/examples/yargs-intro/README.md

 Missing required arguments: h
 ```

-## After Your Demands Have Been Met, Demand More!
-Ask for Non-Hyphenated Arguments!
+## After Your Demands Have Been Met, Demand More

 `commands/demand_count.js`: